Adaptive virtual element methods with equilibrated fluxes: Local flux reconstruction in VEM: a first investigation

 This is the first step towards the proof of the efficiency, as then it suffices to show that the error estimator is smaller than the energy of the $H^1$ residual.
 In what follows, we explain how the VEM counterpart of~\eqref{H1-residual:FEM} looks like, and what are the issues in deriving estimates of the type in~\eqref{1st-step-efficiency}.

-The main differences in the FE and VE approaches is that in the latter we have to deal with projectors, stabilizations, and functions that are not available in closed-form.
+The main difference in the FE and VE approaches is that in the latter we have to deal with projectors, stabilizations, and functions that are not available in closed-form.
 We formally substitute~$v$ and~$\nabla v$ to~$\qnnu$ and~$\tauboldnnu$.
 Using the first equation in~\eqref{local:mixed}, we can write

-Term~$A$ is a consistency error, which can be optimally approximated.
+The term~$A$ is a consistency error, which can be approximated with optimal rate.
 Thence, we deal with the last term appearing on the right-hand side of~\eqref{first-step-no:efficiency}.
 Using the definition of orthogonal projectors, an integration by parts, and the definition of the jumps, we get

 Inserting this bound into~\eqref{first-step-no:efficiency} and using formally the second equation in~\eqref{local:mixed} yield

 Eventually, we analyze the last term on the right-hand side.
 Using the continuous problem~\eqref{strong:primal} and an integration by parts lead us to